AhmedQamar10/code-wars/9-find-the-middle-element/README.md

 ## Process for Solving the Challenge:

-1. Match vowels using regex
+1. Create new, sorted array lowest to highest
-2.  str.replace with '' for each
+2. Compare newArray[1] with original array, finding index for the value that matches newArray[1]
+3. Return index of the value